Optical mosaics#

 Note

 This step is optional.
-SEPAL provides the following options by default:
+By default, SEPAL applies:

 • Cloud masking: Moderate